longhorn/website/content/docs/1.6.0/deploy/install/_index.md

 ### OS/Distro Specific Configuration

-- **Google Kubernetes Engine (GKE)** requires some additional setup for Longhorn to function properly.
-If you're a GKE user, refer to [this section](../../advanced-resources/os-distro-specific/csi-on-gke) for details.
-- **K3s clusters** require some extra setup.
-Refer to [this section](../../advanced-resources/os-distro-specific/csi-on-k3s)
+You must perform additional setups before using Longhorn with certain operating systems and distributions.

+- Google Kubernetes Engine (GKE): See [Longhorn CSI on GKE](../../advanced-resources/os-distro-specific/csi-on-gke).
+- K3s clusters: See [Longhorn CSI on K3s](../../advanced-resources/os-distro-specific/csi-on-k3s).
-- **RKE clusters with CoreOS** need [this configuration.](../../advanced-resources/os-distro-specific/csi-on-rke-and-coreos)
+- RKE clusters with CoreOS: See [Longhorn CSI on RKE and CoreOS](../../advanced-resources/os-distro-specific/csi-on-rke-and-coreos).
-- **OCP/OKD clusters** require some extra setup.
-Refer to [this section](../../advanced-resources/os-distro-specific/okd-support)
+- OCP/OKD clusters: See [OKD Support](../../advanced-resources/os-distro-specific/okd-support).

 ### Using the Environment Check Script